Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 === Description
 #v(10pt)
 Notably in `PlutoCompiler.visit_ClassDef()` in `compiler.py`, the class constructor function is wrapped in a `Delay` term.
-This is unnecessary as it simple a `Lambda` term, and doesn't throw an error nor incur a cost when evaluated by the _UPLC_ CEK machine.
+This is unnecessary as it a simple `Lambda` term, and doesn't throw an error nor incur a cost when evaluated by the _UPLC_ CEK machine.

-The architecture of the Opshin compiler currently requires every user-defined variable to be wrapped with `Delay`.
+The architecture of the OpShin compiler currently requires every user-defined variable to be wrapped with `Delay`.
 Upon referencing those variables, a `Force` term is added.
-This leads to a small amount overhead almost everywhere in the Opshin generated _UPLC_.
+This leads to a small amount of overhead almost everywhere in the OpShin generated _UPLC_.

 === Recommendation
 #v(5pt)
-Don't require wrapping with `Delay`/`Force` for _UPLC_ variables containing Lambda functions.
-The Opshin AST should contain enough type information to be able to detect when a user-defined variable refers to a Lambda function or not.
+We recommend updating the compiler to automatically detect when user-defined variables refer to Lambda functions using the type information available in the OpShin AST, so that explicit `Delay`/`Force` wrapping is no longer required for UPLC variables.

 === Resolution
+#v(5pt)
 Pending

 #pagebreak()

 #v(10pt)
-== ID-403 `NameError` expressions are added for each loaded variable
+== ID-P403 `NameError` Expressions Added to Each Loaded Variable
 #v(10pt)

 #table(
   columns: (25pt, 10%, 20%, 20%, 20%),
   align: center,
   stroke: none,
-  table.header[][*Level*][*Category*][*Severity*][*Findings*],
+  table.header[][*Level*][*Category*][*Severity*][*Status*],
   table.cell(fill: rgb("ff0000"))[],
   [4],
   [Performance],